Forest Food Garden Elective

-Since 2020 the Trust has been part of a Forest Food Garden Elective at the University of Sussex which aims to foster social and ecological resistance.
+Since 2020 Daphne Lambert, on behalf of the Trust, has been part of a Forest Food Garden Elective at the University of Sussex which aims to foster social and ecological resilience.

 In the face of climate change Forest Food Gardening moves the mindset of a food consumer to one of food citizen, someone actively engaged in or supporting the local growing and preserving of nourishing, minimally-packaged food.
 A Forest Food Garden is one solution towards creating food resilience.

 It is an inspiring initiative that gives the Trust an opportunity to share food & nutrition research and practical skills.

 Creating a forest food garden: Higher education that is disruptive by design

 A future vision for the Sussex University Forest Garden by 2nd year student Rebekah Fleming

 Is a wonderful thing.